Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 P = P0 * R^t
 $

-To solve for t (number of five year periods) you have to take $ log $ of both sides.
+Then solve for t (number of five year periods)

 Step.3 (you have do):

 Change t form number of five year periods to years.
 Add to initial time startin at (2015).

- *Q.2. extra activity* Consturuct a table comparing expected time for R0=1000, 2500, 5000 and 10,000.
+*Q.2. extra activity* Consturuct a table comparing expected time for R0: (1000, 2500, 5000 and 10,000).

 ## (Q3) (Nature + Nurture) or (Fab a Family) (20 pts)